 What's a shark's favorite hobby?
 Any-fin it can sink its teeth into!

 Ready to sink your teeth into some non-fiction?
 Try Shark Drunk: The Art of Catching a Large Shark From a Tiny Rubber Dinghy in a Big Ocean; Shark Trouble: True Stories About Sharks and the Sea; Resurrecting the Shark: A Scientific Obsession and the Mavericks Who Solved the Mystery of a 270-Million Year Old Fossil; or No Time for Fear: How a Shark Attack Survivor Beat the Odds.
-You might also like reading about the sinking of the USS Indianapolis during WWII and the shark attack that followed, which many consider to the be the worst shark attack in history.
+You might also like reading about the sinking of the USS Indianapolis during WWIIopens a new window and the shark attack that followed, which many consider to the be the worst shark attack in history.

 How do you make a shark laugh?
 Tell a whale of a tale!